Blackhawks dealt another blow with Crawford's concussion

 There was no update on Crawford's status a day after he was placed on injured reserve.
 The two-time All-Star got hurt in the first period of Sunday's 7-3 loss to San Jose when the back of his head struck the right post during a scary goalmouth pileup.

-"He just needs time to get better," Blackhawks coach Jeremy Colliton said Tuesday.
+"He just needs time to get better," Blackhawks coach Jeremy Colliton said before Tuesday's 2-1 victory over Nashville.
 "Obviously you feel for him and want him, first of all as a person, just get back to 100 percent as quick as he can.
 Until then we'll keep battling."

 Crawford, who helped the Blackhawks win the Stanley Cup in 2013 and 2015, also missed most of last year and the start of this season because of a concussion.
 The pair of head injuries in a relatively short time period raises questions about whether he might play again.